Apoorva (2016 film)

 Apoorva is a 2016 Indian Kannada-language romantic drama film written, produced and directed by Ravichandran who also composed the music.
 The movie stars V Ravichandran and Mysore-based actress Apoorva.
 The film will see Vijay Raghavendra and his wife playing the role of Ravichandaran's son and daughter-in-law.
 Actor Sudeepa has also done a special role in the movie.
 The crux of the film is a love story which takes place between a 61-year-old man and 19-year-old girl.
 The film was declared a flop at the box office.

 Plot

-Rajshekhar (Ravichandran) is a 61 year old painter and married by circumstances to his manager's daughter.
-They have a son but marriage is not that normal type.
-Rajshekhar for past 40 years goes in to a mall and do painting.
-One bad day when he goes in his bag is used as vehicle of getting weapons in to mall by terrorist (Sudeepa) gang for kind of terrorist activities.
-The picturisation of this act is so new that the viewer only listen to it from inside elevator where the Rajshekhar and Apoorva (Apoorva) are stuck.
-By end of the mall elevator episode the Apoorva falls in love with the Rajshekhar.
-He will also announce his love story to the family.
-He will come to meet the Apoorva who is a TV anchor where he learns that she has a boyfriend and she refuse to accept Rajshekhar as his lover.
+Rajshekhar (Ravichandran) is a 61-year-old painter who, through circumstance, is married to his manager's daughter.
+They have a son, but their marriage is unconventional.
+For 40 years, Rajshekhar has regularly visited a mall to paint.
+One day, his bag is used by a terrorist gang led by Sudeepa to smuggle weapons into the mall for a planned attack.
+The film presents the incident indirectly, with the audience hearing what happens from inside an elevator in which Rajshekhar and Apoorva (Apoorva) are trapped.

+By the end of their ordeal in the elevator, Apoorva falls in love with Rajshekhar.
+He subsequently announces his love for her to his family and goes to meet Apoorva, a television anchor.
+There, he discovers that she already has a boyfriend, and she refuses to accept Rajshekhar as her lover.